 Notice the above example has a handy course counter along the bottom, which is something you can adapt to your child’s transcript if you’d like to show how many classes your student completed in the different subject areas.
 You’d simply add up the number of classes and enter them along that line on the bottom.

 That’s all I have for now.
 I’m about to head out and scoop up some more sunshine before finishing up my high school presentations for this summer.
-But, do me a favor, if you’ve found any of this helpful, share it with your friends today!
-Thanks!
+But, do me a favor, if you’ve found any of this helpful, share it with your friends.
+And if you need additional information beyond what you’ve found here, you’re always welcome to contact me for help.

 To your success,